 "Differentiating instruction means creating multiple paths so that students of different abilities, interest or learning needs experience equally appropriate ways to absorb, use, develop and present concepts as a part of the daily learning process.
 It allows students to take greater responsibility and ownership for their own learning, and provides opportunities for peer teaching and cooperative learning" (para.
 2).

 Theroux (2004) addressed four ways to differentiate instruction: content (requires pre-testing to determine the depth and complexity of the knowledge base that learners will explore), process (leads to a variety of activities and strategies to help students gain knowledge), product (complexity varies in ways for assessing learning), and manipulating the environment or accommodating learning styles.
 Fairness is a key concept to emphasize with learners, who will recognize that not everyone will work on the same thing at the same time.
 They need to appreciate that not everyone has the same needs.
-Likewise, Hall, Strangman, and Meyer (2003) presented a graphic organizer called the Learning Cycle and Decision Factors Used in Planning and Implementing Differentiated Instruction and also provided a number of links to learn more about this topic.
-ASCD also has multiple resources on differentiated instruction.
+Likewise, Hall, Strangman, and Meyer (2003) presented a graphic organizer within their work, which they called the Learning Cycle and Decision Factors Used in Planning and Implementing Differentiated Instruction and also provided a number of links to learn more about this topic.
+ASCD has multiple resources on differentiated instruction.

 Learn more about the history of differentiated instruction.

 The concept of differentiated instruction is not new.
 Historically it has been discussed in other terms related to addressing individual differences in instruction.